Marianna Girlando

 My research interests include proof theory, modal logics, sequent calculus, cyclic proofs and deep inference.
 I have worked with conditional and epistemic logics.
 I am also interested in developing automated Prolog provers.

 During the thesis I studied the proof theory of conditional logics, under the supervision of Nicola Olivetti and Sara Negri.
 The PhD was conducted within a cotutelle agreement between the Laboratoire d'Informatique LIS of Aix-Marseille Université and the Philosophy Department of the Faculty of Arts of the University of Helsinki.
-As a result, I have a double degree - computer science and philosophy - and I spent my PhD years travelling between Marseille and Helsinki, interacting with both research environments.
+As a result, I have a double degree - Computer Science and Philosophy - and I spent my PhD years travelling between Marseille and Helsinki, interacting with both research environments.

 Before the PhD, I completed my Master degree in Logic, Philosophy and History of Science at the University of Florence (Italy).